Shreyanshy53/Socialgram/README.md

 - User recommendations algorithm
 - Live streaming support
 - Video post support
+- Reels / Short videos
+- Voice notes in chat
+- Location-based posts

+---

 ## Contributing

 Contributions are welcome!
 This is an open-source project built for learning.

-Feel free to:
-- Report bugs
-- Suggest features
-- Submit pull requests
-- Improve documentation
+---

 ## License

-MIT License - feel free to use this project for learning or building your own social platform!
+MIT License - feel free to use this project for learning!

 ## Support

+For issues or questions:
+1. Check the Troubleshooting section above
-For issues, questions, or feature requests, please open an issue on the repository or contact the maintainers.
+2. Open an issue on the repository
+3. Check MongoDB Atlas logs
+4. Check Cloudinary console

 ---

 **Built with ❤️ using modern web technologies**

 Made for developers who want to learn full-stack development with a practical, real-world project.

+Happy coding! 🚀